bkshepherd/DaisySeedProjects/GuitarPedal1590b/README.md

 ### Features

+1. Small 1590B pedal board friendly enclosure!
-1. Buffered Stereo Input and Outputs for Guitar Level signals
+2. Buffered Stereo Input and Outputs for Guitar Level signals
-2. TRS Mini MIDI Input and Outputs
+3. TRS Mini MIDI Input and Outputs
-3. 4 Pots
+4. 4 Pots
-4. Up to 2 Footswitches
+5. Up to 2 Footswitches
-5. Up to 2 Leds
+6. Up to 2 Leds
-6. Standard 9v center pin negative power jack
+7. Standard 9v center pin negative power jack
-7. Easily Assembled from easily sourced through-hole parts, no SMD soldering required!
+8. Easily Assembled from easily sourced through-hole parts, no SMD soldering required!
-8. Easily order a custom drilled enclosure from Tayda!
+9. Easily order a custom drilled enclosure from Tayda!

 This project includes a KiCad project with the necessary schematics and PCB layout files to create everything you need to build the hardware and code the provides a hardware attraction layer as well as sample code with a custom Tremolo effect that uses the hardware.